jilse/AngularJS-MSWebAPI/README.md

 I'm not suggesting this is the best way to implement AngularJS and WebAPI, but as a stripped down yet functional CRUD site for someone that has gone through the AngularJS tutorial and wants to take the next step.

 I'm running Visual Studio 2012 version 11.0.51106.01 Update 1.
-Hopefully, you should just have to clone the project and run.
+Hopefully, you should just have to clone the project, run, and go to /angular/index.html.